agritsik/awesome-books/domain-driven-design.md

 **Services**.
 When a significant process or transformation in the domain is not a natural responsibility of an ENTITY or VALUE OBJECT, add an operation to the model as a standalone interface declared as a SERVICE.
 Define the interface in terms of the language of the model and make sure the operation name is part of the UBIQUITOUS LANGUAGE.
 Make the SERVICE stateless. _p104_

+### Chapter Six.
+The Life Cycle of a Domain Object
+- AGGREGATES defines clear ownership and boundaries, this pattern is crucial to maintaining integrity in all phases of the life cycle. _p116_
+- FACTORIES - the beginning of the life cycle that creates and reconstitutes complex objects and AGGREGATES, keeping their internal structure encapsulated. _p116_
+- REPOSITORIES address the middle and end of the life cycle, providing the means of finding and retrieving persistent objects while encapsulating the immense infrastructure involved. _p116_
+- The FACTORY makes new objects; the REPOSITORY finds old objects. _p142_
+- AGGREGATES mark off the scope within which invariants have to be maintained at every stage of the life cycle.
+The following patterns, FACTORIES and REPOSITORIES , operate on AGGREGATES, encapsulating the complexity of specific life cycle transitions. _p125_

+**AGGREGATE** is a cluster of associated objects that we treat as a unit for the purpose of data changes.
+Each AGGREGATE has a root and a boundary.
+The boundary defines what is inside the AGGREGATE .
+The root is a single, specific ENTITY contained in the AGGREGATE.
+The root is the only member of the AGGREGATE that outside objects are allowed to hold references to. _p119_

+**FACTORY** Shift the responsibility for creating instances of complex objects and AGGREGATES to a separate object, which is still part of the domain design.
+Provide an interface that encapsulates all complex assembly and that does not require the client to reference the concrete classes of the objects being instantiated.
+Create entire AGGREGATES as a piece, enforcing their invariants. _p129_

+**REPOSITORY** For each type of object that needs global access, create an object that can provide the illusion of an in-memory collection of all objects of that type.
+Provide REPOSITORIES only for AGGREGATE roots that actually need direct access.
+Keep the client focused on the model, delegating all object storage and access to the REPOSITORIES. _p138_